- 1 Article Summary: Moving to Canada from UK

 Official healthcare information is available via Health Canada.

-Schooling in Canada for British Expats
+Schooling in Canada for UK Families

 Education is a top priority for British families moving to Canada, which offers excellent public, private and international schools for children of all ages.